neams-th-coe/cardinal/doc/content/start.md

 # Getting Started

 This page describes how to get started using Cardinal.
-Please complete all steps of these instructions before attempting any of the [tutorials](tutorials/index.md).

 ## Access